aimeerivers/aimeerivers.github.io/_posts/2024-09-15-playing-with-genetic-algorithms.md

 ## Conclusion

 I know the outcome is far from perfect, and i know other people have done similar things before, with much better results.
-But i had a lot of fun trying this, and i feel like learned a lot about what genetic algorithms are, how to set them up, and how to tweak them.
+But i had a lot of fun trying this, and i learned a lot about what genetic algorithms are, how to set them up, and how to tweak them.

 ## Code